 Why?
 Because a Uranium Company received a little over 6 Months to review documents, including addition items added, while we are only getting a little over a month!

-2. Public Hearing on Oct.
+2. PLAN TO ATTEND THIS Public Hearing on Oct.
 5th

 PREPare Rally scheduled for Friday, Oct.
 4th.
 Hosted by Dakota Rural Action.

 PLEASE Plan to join us on Saturday, October 5, at The Mueller Center at 801 South 6th Street Hot Springs, SD.
 Come voice your opposition to injecting toxic uranium wastewater in to our aquifers.
 The EPA Hearing begins at 9:00 AM.

 Update: PREPare Rally scheduled for Friday, Oct.
 4th.

 A PREPare Rally is being organized and hosted by Dakota Rural Action in conjunction with their Annual Membership Meeting being held at Camp Rimrock in the Black Hills.

 Nick Tilsen, NDN Collective, will be the Keynote Speaker.